banq/jivejdon/readme.md

 debug port:8000

-you can debug jivejdon in IntelliJ Idea by 8000 port
+you can debug jivejdon in IntelliJ Idea with connectting to 8000 port

 jdon local repository: [jdon-mvn-repo.rar](https://pan.baidu.com/s/15yqyo6GBx8OHmpoTpweQ3A) download passwd:97j9